aledecicco/english-programming-language/README.md

 Any procedure can be used as a sentence, filling in with values the gaps where function parameters are.

 ### Control flow
 These sentences all have something in common: they contain other sentences.
-All of them have a simple form and a block form, both of them sharing the same header.
+All of them have a simple form and a block form, both sharing the same header.

 Sentences in their simple form can only have one sentence inside them, and it can only be a variable declaration, a result statement or a procedure call.
 The header must end in a comma, after which comes the contained sentence.